Exam Security for Semester-Based Courses

 Do you have a question that isn't answered here?
 Please contact your instructor or UND Technical Support.

 Proctors are individuals who agree to supervise examinations and meet the criteria set forth by the University of North Dakota.
 Proctors have the responsibility of facilitating fairness and integrity during testing situations.

 Who can be my proctor?

-For Fall 2020, instructors may choose to allow ProctorU and/or in-person proctors.
+Instructors may choose to allow ProctorU and/or in-person proctors.
 Proctoring guidelines may vary by course/program.
 Please consult your course syllabus or course instructor for specific proctoring information.

 My exam/quiz is not available in Blackboard, what should I do?

 If the exam is not available in Blackboard, please contact your course instructor.

 What if an exam is not available for scheduling through ProctorU?